 To ensure a good connection between the paint and the ceiling, it is always s good idea to use a very fine grade of sandpaper first.
 This will just create enough roughness for better paint bonding.
 Afterwards simply use a damp cloth to remove any dust that remains.

-The biggest mistake that beginning painters make is to have lap marks.
+The biggest mistake that beginning painters in Dun Laoghaire make is to have lap marks.
 This can be obvious with thicker paints and can cause some areas to be darker or lighter.
 To get that smooth coat of paint you are better off operating in about 4-5 ft squares and keep quickly moving from one area to the next.
 It’s important that the paint hasn’t had a chance to dry before you begin painting the adjoining area.

 Another good tip for maximum coverage is to re-roll the same square area at a right angle straight afterwards.